SemanticComputing/sampo-ui/README.md

 editor, it is highly recommended to switch into a supported editor.

 ## Version 3.0.0 vs v4.0.0 onwards
 Version 4 is a very major refactoring update that changed the way Sampo portals get built.
 See [docs page](docs/README.md) and [migration guide](docs/MIGRATION.md) for more info.
+Version 3 code is available on the [legacy-v3 branch](https://github.com/SemanticComputing/sampo-ui/tree/legacy-v3) of the repository.

 The following research prototype portals used Sampo-UI version 3 or earlier as a base: